 - Brand Perception Research: This research aims to uncover how consumers perceive a brand.
 It involves studying people’s associations, feelings, and attitudes toward a brand.

 - Brand Equity Research: Brand equity refers to the value a brand adds to products and services.
 This research assesses the financial value and intangible benefits a brand brings to a company.
-It often involves measuring factors like brand loyalty, perceived quality, brand associations, and brand awareness.
+It often involves measuring factors like brand loyalty, perceived quality, brand associations, and brand recognition.

 - Brand Loyalty Research: This research examines the level of customer loyalty and repeat business a brand enjoys.
 It helps understand how likely customers will stick with a brand over time.